algolia/instantsearch-core-swift/doc/maintenance.md

 - **Publish the pod:**

-    - `pod trunk push --allow-warnings InstantSearch-Core-Swift.podspec`
+    - `pod trunk push InstantSearch-Core-Swift.podspec`

-    - `pod trunk push --allow-warnings InstantSearch-Core-Offline-Swift.podspec`
+    - `pod trunk push InstantSearch-Core-Offline-Swift.podspec`

     *Note: so far, there are warnings that we cannot avoid.
 The reason is the same as for the [API Client](https://github.com/algolia/algoliasearch-client-swift/).*